BergQuester/Logos-Log-Scribe/README.md

 Logos-Log-Scribe
 ================

 A quick-n-dirty log package maker for Logos4Mac.
+Wrote this a couple years back.
+I have updated it to compile with Xcode 4.6 and am open sourcing it.

 License